-Dazzling Holiday Light Displays to Visit in All 50 States
+Dazzling Christmas Light Displays to Visit in All 50 States

 Driving around to view Christmas light displays is a time-honored tradition for many families.
 Here's a roundup of some of the most extravagant in every state in recent years.
 Just be thankful you're not paying the electric bills, which one homeowner estimated at hundreds of dollars a month.

-In the desert city of Gilbert, 13 households on the 3600 block of Comstock Drive join forces to produce a huge daily show of lights and music -- 110,000 lights and 300-plus strobe lights connected by more than 50,000 feet of wire -- from Dec.
+In this desert city, households on the 3600 block of Comstock Drive join forces to produce a huge daily show of lights and music -- 110,000 lights and 300-plus strobe lights connected by more than 50,000 feet of wire -- from Dec.
 1 to Dec.
 30. The residents have been known to invite guests for hot chocolate, caroling, and marshmallow roasting on some days, and donate contributions to the local Make-A-Wish Foundation branch.

 In Arkansas this holiday season, head to Batesville, northeast of Little Rock.
 During December, Batesville's downtown and Riverside Park are illuminated with about 1 million Christmas lights, as well as animated displays and a 32-foot snowman.
-A recent addition: a temporary ice skating rink in the park.
+Activities also include a temporary ice skating rink in the park.

-Denizens of the Meadows in Castle Rock, halfway between Denver and Colorado Springs, channel "National Lampoon's Christmas Vacation" by holding an annual Winter Night Lights Home Lighting Contest.
-Guests can drive through the community Dec.
-15 to see the creative, over-the-top designs of homeowners trying to top their neighbors -- after picking up a map and free cookies and hot chocolate.
+Denizens of the Meadows neighborhood in Castle Rock, halfway between Denver and Colorado Springs, channel "National Lampoon's Christmas Vacation" by holding an annual Winter Night Lights Home Lighting Contest.
+Guests can drive through the community from 5:30 to 8 p.m.
+Dec.
+14 to see the creative, over-the-top designs of homeowners trying to top their neighbors -- after picking up a map and free cookies and hot chocolate.

 The Faucher family has achieved renown for 30 years of dedication to extravagant Christmas shows, using about 100,00 lights to illuminate their home for an impressive holiday scene at 1054 Red Lion Road in New Castle, dubbed the largest private show of Christmas lights in the state.

-Professional lighting designer Don Weaver is up to more than 110,000 animated lights at 3832 Marquise Lane in Mulberry since starting the tradition some eight years ago.
-But it's the use of music that makes the display stand out: He's spent about 170 hours making sure the lights and music sync up and hundreds of dollars buying the rights to songs, so visitors can post videos without copyright worries, he told a local paper.
+Professional lighting designer Don Weaver is up to more than 110,000 animated lights at 3832 Marquise Lane since starting the tradition some nine years ago.
+But it's the use of music that makes the display stand out: He's spent about 170 hours making sure the lights and music sync up and hundreds of dollars buying the rights to songs, so visitors can post videos without copyright worries, he once told a local paper.

-Stan Oshiro told a local newsletter he spends five months of the year on his Punalights display at 15-2053 18th St. in Keaau, using vacation time for some of the 21 eight-hour days needed for the most intensive work.
-He reports collecting more than 1,000 pounds of food and $1,500 for charity last year.
+Stan Oshiro once told a local newsletter he spends five months of the year on his Punalights display at 15-2053 18th St. in Keaau, using vacation time for some of the 21 eight-hour days needed for the most intensive work.
+He has reported collecting thousands of pounds in food donations and thousands of dollars for charity.

-In Aurora, outside Chicago, the residents of Lehnertz Avenue join forces to offer a religious Christmas experience.
+In this city about 50 miles west of Chicago, the residents of Lehnertz Avenue join forces to offer a religious Christmas experience.
 Visitors can drive through the neighborhood to see displays focusing on New Testament stories (enter from the west to get the story chronologically) with each house narrating a different part of the story and playing Christmas music.
 Commenters on Facebook say the drive is a beloved family tradition for many folks in the area.

 Kansas City makes a good showing for free residential holiday displays.
-The Deckard family tends to outdo themselves -- and their neighbors -- at 2309 South 49th St., possibly because they start in September.
-A local tourism site keeps tabs on this and other displays.
-Prepare for some traffic, as these are beloved institutions in the area.
+The Deckard family has tended to outdo themselves -- and their neighbors -- at 2309 South 49th St., possibly because they start in September.
+Prepare for some traffic.

 Go Christmas caving at the Louisville Mega Cavern.
 Between Nov.
-18 and Dec.
+17 and Dec.
 31, this tourist attraction is transformed into an enormous holiday light display.
 The half-hour drive through "Lights Under Louisville" spans 17 miles and features more than 2 million lights and 850 illuminated characters.
-Visitors must pay $30 per carload, although a coupon is available for $5 off Monday through Thursday before Dec.
-12.
+Visitors must pay $27 per carload, although a coupon is available for $5 off on certain days.

-Locals love the Norton Lights display at 213 Canterbury Lane in Wells, begun in 2006 when brothers Jon and Stan competed to see who could make the best yard display.
+Locals love the Norton Lights display at 213 Canterbury Lane, begun in 2006 when brothers Jon and Stan competed to see who could make the best yard display.
 Now family members run Christmas and Halloween light shows using computerized animation and radio syncing.
 Donations at the Christmas show, which runs from mid- to late December, have gone to the Make-A-Wish Foundation in Maine.

-New England's biggest Christmas tree is at Boston's Faneuil Hall Marketplace, and it lights up to the tunes of the Boston Pops and other performers six times nightly through Jan.
-1. Called Blink!, the free, seven-minute show uses more than 350,000 LEDs on and around an 85-foot, 10-ton tree trucked in from Wayland, Pennsylvania -- hardly the only out-of-town visitor to stop by the shopping destination this holiday season.
+New England's biggest Christmas tree is at Boston's Faneuil Hall Marketplace, and it lights up to the tunes of the Boston Pops and other performers Nov.
+29 through Jan.
+1. Called Blink!, the free shows use more than 350,000 LEDs on and around an 85-foot Norwegian pine tree from New York state -- hardly the only out-of-town visitor to stop by the shopping destination this holiday season.

 It's hard to pick the best of the best local displays, but the holiday lights on York Avenue in St. Paul -- with the Schultz Family Lights at 1526 York Ave. at the center -- feature 11 yards decorated with Christmas figures and more than 60,000 lights choreographed to music at 91.5 FM, "The Rockin' Rudolph."
 The households show the lights from 5 to 10 p.m. daily through Dec.
 31.

-Candy Cane Lane has been going for more than a decade, transforming Murdoch Avenue in the St. Louis Hills into a stretch of lights, inflatables, sand sculpture, and sometimes even holiday movies projected onto an inflatable screen (not to mention free candy canes).
+Candy Cane Lane has been going for more than a decade, transforming Murdoch Avenue in the St. Louis Hills neighborhood into a stretch of lights, inflatables, sand sculpture, and sometimes even holiday movies projected onto an inflatable screen (not to mention free candy canes).
 There's usually no more than one or two houses dark and undecorated.
-The local Fox affiliate reports that one lead organizer is pulling out this year, but other residents say they will keep the tradition alive.
+The local Fox affiliate reported that one lead organizer was pulling out last year, but that other residents said they would keep the tradition alive.

-Jeremy and Melissa Vanek bought their house at 15055 Meredith Ave. in Omaha with Christmas displays in mind.
+Jeremy and Melissa Vanek bought their house at 15055 Meredith Ave. with Christmas displays in mind.
 That was in 2003, and they've been adding lights and complexity ever since -- especially since attending a three-day conference for Christmas lighting enthusiasts in 2007, according to their website.
 By now visitors can enjoy 30,000 lights strung along some two miles of extension cords.
-Also in Omaha, check out Wood River Drive, where there are plenty of lights and Santa will be out starting Dec.
-10.
+Also in Omaha, check out Wood River Drive, where there are also plenty of lights.

-The Gift of Lights in Loudon at the New Hampshire Motor Speedway gets a rave review from NewEngland.com for its elaborate decorations and setting.
+The Gift of Lights at the New Hampshire Motor Speedway gets a rave review from NewEngland.com for its elaborate decorations and setting.
 This is a drive-through light show with more than 1 million lights stretching over two miles.
 The event is in gear through Dec.
-31 (except Christmas), and the admission of $20 per car is $2 cheaper for each car bringing at least three non-perishable items to donate to the Loudon Food Pantry.
+31 (except Dec.
+4 and Christmas), and the admission of $20 per car is $2 cheaper for each car bringing at least three non-perishable items to donate to the Loudon Food Pantry.

 New Jersey does grandiose, showy Christmas decor right.
 In Hamilton, don't miss 21 Phillips Ave., where owner Bob Martel's self-named "Winter Wonderland" continues to impress.
 The Pitman Grove area features another "Winter Wonderland" on North Avenue, headed by the Hagerty family but now spreading across several neighboring yards.
 Santa stops by both.

-The Christmas tree at Rockefeller Center is an icon, but the outer boroughs have holiday spectacles too.
+The Christmas tree at Rockefeller Center is an icon that Big Apple visitors can enjoy for free, but the outer boroughs have holiday spectacles, too.
 In Brooklyn, Dyker Heights puts on a neighborhood extravaganza (83rd to 86th streets between 11th and 13th avenues) that inspired a PBS documentary called "Dyker Lights" in 2001.
 The Pelham Gardens area of the Bronx holds the strange and wonderful home of the Garabedian family, collectors of dolls, nativity scenes, and curios stylized as a holiday soiree since 1974 at 1605 Pelham Parkway North at Westervelt Avenue.